Kenzen92/BME680-pi-web-monitor/README.md

 ### Support

-For issues or questions, please open an issue in the repository, or reach out via email at <your-email>.
+For issues or questions, please open an issue in the repository.

 Thank you for using the BME680 Pi Sensor Suite! 🎉